PlanB-Network/bitcoin-educational-content/tutorials/privacy/linux-mint/en.md

 ![image](assets/cover.jpeg)

-# A Computer for Bitcoin Transactions (Installing Linux Mint)

 ## What’s wrong if you use a regular computer?

 When making Bitcoin transactions, it’s ideal if your computer has no malware.
 Obviously.